BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 }

 ```
-In both of these scenarios, there are many incorrect guesses, which causes a low accuracy.
-It is also impossible to follow both rules at once, so the precision and recall can not be maximized together,
-The only way to have 100% accuracy, precision and recall all at once
-would be if the classifier were able to perfectly predict each diagnosis.
-Since this is not the case, all three values are affected by the number of neighbours that the precdiction is based on (k).

 ## Results

 Accuracy, precision and recall were calculated for all odd values of k from 0 to 20
 and printed to the console so that they could be copied into excel to produce the graphs included below.
-Based on graphs 1 and 3, the classifier works optimally when `k = 3`.
+Based on Graphs 1 and 3, the classifier works optimally when `k = 3`.

 ```java
 	System.out.print(k + ", " + mean(accuracy) + ", " + standardDeviation(accuracy));